Nitty Scott: Biography

 Scott was born in Michigan and raised in Orlando, Florida.
 Her mother is Puerto Rican and her father is African American from New Orleans.

 Scott started rapping at the age of 14, while she was attending art school with a major in creative writing.
-She found writing a form of personal expression and was creating poetry before transitioning to become a musician.
-At the age of 17, she moved to Brooklyn, New York to pursue a career as a rapper.
+She found writing to be an effective form of personal expression and was creating poetry before transitioning to become a musician.

 She graduated from the Secondary School for Journalism at John Jay High School in Park Slope, Brooklyn.
+In an interview with MSN, she stated that if she hadn't pursued a career as a musician, she would have attended college to study Journalism and Broadcast Communications.

+Career

+At the age of 17, Scott moved to Brooklyn, New York to pursue a career as a rapper.
 While in New York, Scott created the Boombox Family hip-hop movement to "preserve and progress hip-hop culture".
 Due to internal changes, Nitty dissolved the Boombox Family label in 2014 and began other independent business ventures.
-In an interview with MSN she stated that if she hadn't pursued a career as a musician, she would have attended college to study Journalism and Broadcast Communications.

 In 2011, she performed at the BET Hip Hop Awards participating in one of several cyphers among DJ Premier, Estelle and Lecrae.
 She was also part of the 2011 Brooklyn Hip Hop Festival lineup, headlined by Q-Tip.
 In 2012, Scott performed at the Royal Arena Festival in Switzerland among Ice Cube and Mos Def.